TobbenTM/HiG-TimeEdit-Reader/README.md

 ##TODO:

-* Create PORTING.md guide to porting this app
 * Make the homescreen widget able to fetch timetable from timeedit
 * Update screenshots with new sexy dialogs
 * Need message for when there are no upcoming lectures withing the timeframe